 - 1. Initially improvements to the southbound approach of Willamette Street to provide an exclusive southbound left turn lane.
 This will help conditions until between 2028 and 2033. - 2.
 The intersection of Columbia Boulevard (Intersection #9) is currently outbound lanes only from the neighborhood.
 There has been some reservation to allow inbound traffic due to the lack of an exclusive eastbound left turn lane for traffic to wait for gaps in westbound traffic.
 This improvement alone could significantly reduce delay for the eastbound left turn traffic at Willamette Street by relocating up to half of the left turning vehicles.
-This will be a challenging improvement, due to physical constrains with existing development on the south side of US 730.
+This will be a challenging improvement, due to physical constrains with existing development on the south side of US 730 and it will be likely that right of way will need to be aquired.
 This improvement would be best approached through coordination with improvements to the westbound US 730 improvements needed at US 395 described above.